 Spectroscopy is a method that analyzes how light interacts with materials.
 It involves measuring the absorption, emission, or scattering of light by a sample.
 Spectroscopy can provide information about the structure, composition, and concentration of biomolecules.

 One emerging area of research is synthetic biology, which involves designing and constructing new biological systems or modifying existing ones.
-Synthetic biologists aim to create artificial cells, engineer organisms with novel functions, and develop new tools for biotechnology.
-Synthetic biology has applications in medicine, energy production, and environmental remediation.
+It has applications in medicine, energy production, and environmental remediation.

-Proteomics is another emerging area of research that focuses on the study of proteins on a large scale.
+Proteomics is, however, another emerging area of research in biochemistry that focuses on the study of proteins on a large scale.
 It involves identifying and quantifying all the proteins present in a cell or organism and studying their functions and interactions.
-Proteomics has the potential to provide insights into disease mechanisms, drug targets, and personalized medicine.
+Moreover, it has the potential to provide insights into disease mechanisms, drug targets, and personalized medicine.

 Metabolomics is about studying small molecules, called metabolites.
 These molecules play a role in cellular metabolism.
 The goal is to learn how cells produce, change, and use these metabolites.
-Metabolomics has applications in disease diagnosis, drug development, and personalized nutrition.
+Furthermore, it has applications in disease diagnosis, drug development, and personalized nutrition.

 FAQs